 In addition, limit your watching the news to 15 minutes a day.

 Don't dwell on it.
 We can't go back from this, we can only move forward.
 It’s a new normal.
 We know personal hygiene, distancing yourself and limiting trips outside your house are what is now needed.

 I have no easy answers and I am not a doctor - if you want medical advice, talk with your medical professional - but again, the time for saying none of this will impact your business is done.

-Hindsight is always good, it would be nice to think of having an antivirus vaccine, of steps we could have taken weeks ago, etc but it is what it is.
+Hindsight is always good, it would be nice to think of having an antivirus vaccine, of steps we could have taken weeks ago, etc., but now we need to move forward from here.

 We'll get through this, but until then, it is prudent to change the way you do business.
 Remember, you are the leader of your store.
 How your crew reacts is based on your calm and reserve.

 If you have only looked at cleaning when something looks dirty, consider adding the invisible – even after this virus passes, which it will.